KomaGR/softeng2018-dns/CONTRIBUTING.md

 * Use only English in commit messages.
 * Use present tense (e.g. "Fix error" and not "Fixed error")
 * Use imperative.
-"Fix", "Add", "Change" instead of "Fixed", "Added", "Changed".
+"Fix", "Add", "Change" instead of "Fixes", "Adds", "Changes".
 * Don't end the summary line with a period.